ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-ending.md

     </video>
 </div>

-::{ flag=TW }:: [cheesestingy](https://osu.ppy.sh/users/16462012) best showcased his Hard Rock proficiency by setting a seemingly otherworldly 7x100 full combo score on the HR2 pick [The Ruthless Judgement by Mother Brain](https://osu.ppy.sh/beatmapsets/2410828#taiko/5234914) against fellow Hard Rock enjoyer ::{ flag=GB }:: [overdahedge2015](https://osu.ppy.sh/users/9864847) in the Semifinals round to secure his match point.
+::{ flag=TW }:: ::cheesestingy::{ user-id=16462012 } best showcased his Hard Rock proficiency by setting a seemingly otherworldly 7x100 full combo score on the HR2 pick [The Ruthless Judgement by Mother Brain](https://osu.ppy.sh/beatmapsets/2410828#taiko/5234914) against fellow Hard Rock enjoyer ::{ flag=GB }:: ::overdahedge2015::{ user-id=9864847 } in the Semifinals round to secure his match point.
 The scroll speed increase added by the Hard Rock mod, on top of a mechanically intense map clocking at a whooping **245** BPM, makes this the score of the tournament, beyond a shadow of a doubt.
 Don't believe us?
 Check the clip above.

 <div align="center" class="osu-md__paragraph">
     <video width="95%" controls>